Building A Gazebo - Styles and Types

 Your diy labor will save thousands of dollars.

-Shop using findings at new construction, demolition sites, discount lumber and hardware stores, or being alert to discounted sales at your local box stores.
+Cut expenses by using findings at new construction, demolition sites, discount lumber and hardware stores, or being alert to discounted sales at your local box stores.

 There are many variables in the cost therefore I cannot honestly quote accurate prices.